sikmiser/ai-grc-resources/README.md

 Built while studying responsible AI practices and DeepLearning.AI courses.
 Preparing for IAPP AIGP certification.

 ⭐ Star if you find this useful!
+Feedback and contributions welcome via issues or pull requests.